Personalisation has become a buzzword in employability. But has the employment sector achieved personalisation and, if not, what should it look like?

 In a recent report conducted with public service think tank Reform, Mark Jennings, Managing Director at Accenture, commented:

 “At the moment, work coaches use an array of techniques to help claimants back into employment, but nobody is recording the results of this mass experiment.
 That is a wasted opportunity that urgently needs to be rectified.”

 Automating and standardising data collection and analysis to identify what works, as well as areas for improvement, will be essential in addressing widespread unemployment.
-While technology should never replace human intelligence, it can form an invaluable tool to support work coaches, improve decision making and provide a standard to measure effectiveness.
+Technology cannot, and should never replace human intelligence.
+However, it can form an invaluable tool to support work coaches, improve decision making and provide a standard to measure effectiveness.

 Techniques to enhance personalisation